pojome/pojo-forms/readme.txt

 == Changelog ==

 = 1.4.5 - 01/02/2017 =
-* Fix! - Resend form when reCAPTCHA is sent
+* Fix! - Resend form when reCAPTCHA has already been sent

 = 1.4.4 - 04/01/2017 =
 * Fix! - Email referrer link